-Under an agreement with California Governor Gavin Newsom, four of the five major banks in the United States—JP Morgan Chase, Citi, US Bank, and Wells Fargo—along with around 200 credit unions and state banks, have consented to give homeowners mortgage-payment relief during the coronavirus outbreak.
-Specifically, if the COVID-19 pandemic has affected you financially, you can get a 90-day forbearance on mortgage payments.
+Under an agreement with California Governor Gavin Newsom, four of the five major banks in the United States—JP Morgan Chase, Citi, US Bank, and Wells Fargo—along with around 200 credit unions and state banks, have consented to give homeowners mortgage payment relief during the coronavirus outbreak.
+Specifically, if the COVID-19 pandemic has affected you financially and you live in California, you can get a 90-day forbearance on mortgage payments.
 (Bank of America agreed to 30 days.)
 As part of the agreement, the banks also agreed not to report late payments to the credit reporting bureaus.

 Don’t just stop making your mortgage payments, though.
 Contact your loan servicer to ensure that you qualify for the payment suspension.
 To get details on how to apply for relief, go to the official California Coronavirus (COVID-19) Response website.

 During the process, the banks will provide borrowers with: